webosorg/Timers/README.md

 loopDelayBetween(fn, 500, 4).then(...)
 ```

-And, let’s imagine that execution time of fn is ~100 milliseconds’.
+And, let's imagine that execution time of fn is ~100 milliseconds.
 In this case it will work like this.

 ![alt loopDelayBetween](https://raw.githubusercontent.com/webosorg/Timers/master/images_for_readme/loopDelayBetween.png)